 Click start, type services, run the app, scroll down to Windows Search, right click on it, select Properties, then scroll down to Startup Type and select Disabled.
 Then, under Service Status, click the Stop button.
 This would be an especially useful tip for a computer you use exclusively for gaming.

 Lower the menu delay

-This is an old trick that dates back to the 1990s, but it still works.
+This is an old trick that dates back to the 1990s.
+I mentioned it in my book, and I saw it in magazine articles years before I published my book, but this trick still works.
 It’s one of those oldie-but-goodie tricks.
 Windows slows down the menu display for some reason, and if you decrease that delay, you can make Windows feel a lot snappier.

 Click start and type regedit.
 Run the app that comes up and navigate to HKEY_Current_User\Control Panel\Desktop\MenuShowDelay.
 The default setting is 400.
 Set it to 20 to make the Start menu and the menus in your apps more responsive.

 Keep in mind this is a per-user setting, so set this for each person who uses the computer.